b3ck/sls-b3ck-edit/README.md

 Starting Notes:
 ============
 - Cloned from https://gitlab.com/mattwb65/srt-live-server
-- Edited by b3ck for the IRL Community
+- Edited by b3ck for the IRL Community (Added Credits & Links during server bootup to help others)
 - This readme only covers Docker Desktop for Windows, but may have similarities to other Operating Systems but it's not intended.